MN-987/job-applicants-system/README.md

 docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.9-management

 ```
-Then in your env file you will replace the RABBITMQ_URL with :
+Then in your backend env file you will replace the RABBITMQ_URL with :
 ```bash
 amqp://guest:guest@localhost:5672
 ```